Xiaomi 14 Pro vs Xiaomi 13 Pro: Is The New Model Worth The Upgrade?

 – What is the price of the Xiaomi 14 Pro?

-The Xiaomi 14 Pro has been launched in China at a starting price of CNY 4,999 (MYR 3,264) for the base variant.
+The Xiaomi 14 Pro has been launched in China at a starting price of CNY 4,999 (SGD 935) for the base variant.

 – What are the specifications of the Xiaomi 14 Pro?